 Daido Life

 Daido Life supports the objectives of the PRI and became a signatory institution to them in November 2016.
-Based on these objectives, Daido Life is contributing to the formation of a sustainable society through promoting investing and lending that considers ESG issues.
-Specifically, we are promoting lending and investment that aims to supply funds to companies and businesses that contribute to solving climate change and the development of social infrastructure.
+Based on these objectives, Daido Life is contributing to the formation of a sustainable society through promoting investing and financing that considers ESG issues.
+Specifically, we are promoting investment and financing that aims to supply funds to companies and businesses that contribute to solving climate change and the development of social infrastructure.
 We are also carrying out initiatives regarding asset management that incorporates ESG factors such as company analyses of investment and lending processes.

 T&D Asset Management